feilfeilundfeil/Cyanic/README.md

 1. It is not updated to use Swift 5
 2. Cyanic needs access to an internal initializer of the Layouts that allows you to declare the UIView subclass type as an argument.

-Without these changes Cyanic, will continue to use the forked version.
+Without these changes, Cyanic will continue to use the forked version.

 ## Documentation